krishna-acondy/angular-workshop/README.md

 ```

 Follow the below instructions to get started.
+1. Install NodeJS.
+This can be found at https://nodejs.org/en/download/
+2. Install the Angular CLI.
+You can run the command `npm install -g @angular/cli` to do this.

-1. Clone this repository.
+3. Clone this repository.
-2. Install the dependencies in both the `api` and the `scrum-board-app` projects by running `npm install` from the command line.
+4. Install the dependencies in both the `api` and the `scrum-board-app` projects by running `npm install` from the command line.
-3. To get the API running, `cd` into the folder from the command line, and run the command `node server.js`.
+5. To get the API running, `cd` into the folder from the command line, and run the command `node server.js`.
 The API will now be available at http://localhost:666/api.
 You can use the `/stories` endpoint to perform CRUD on stories.
-4. To start the web app, run the command `ng serve` from the `scrum-board-app` folder.
+6. To start the web app, run the command `ng serve` from the `scrum-board-app` folder.
 The web app will now be accessible in the browser at http://localhost:4200.
 For the purposes of this workshop, it'd be ideal if we all use Chrome.